eliasnema/eliasnema.github.io/_posts/2020-05-16-data-and-man-city.markdown

 Wow, this tells a story now.
 A coincidence?
 I doubt that.

-## Conclusion & a learnings
+## Conclusion & learnings
 I believe football evolves by learning more about itself.
 It's a known fact that teams have started optimising for shooting from positions with higher chance of scoring, which [translates into less long-ranged shots](https://totalfootballanalysis.com/article/xg-analysis-tactical-analysis-tactics){:target="_blank"}.

-Evolution of Man City from the season 2017 to 2019 shows that they indeed follow this trend of shooting from "better" positions.
+Evolution of Man City from the season 2017 to 2019 shows that they indeed follow this trend of shooting from “better” positions.
 But does it make their game better?
 That's the question we can't objectively answer with data.

 <br/>

-> Some condense takeaways for the data folks:
+> Some concise takeaways for the data folks:
 > 1. Don't start with aggregated data.
 Make sure you data points make sense first.
 > 2. Compare distributions numerically using t-test, Kolmogorov-Smirnov test, etc.
 > 3. Add a visual story by bucketing: